Your Brain Controls Your Mood: How to Naturally Boost Feel-Good Neurotransmitters

 1. Turn up the beat

 All of us have a favorite band or song that resonates with us in a special way.
 We connect with it on a deep level and find the mix of beats and instruments so pleasurable that we can listen to it on repeat.
-According to a study (3) published in Nature Neuroscience, the brain releases dopamine when you are listen to music that you particularly enjoy.
+According to a study (1) published in Nature Neuroscience, the brain releases dopamine when you are listening to music that you particularly enjoy.

 2. Treat yourself to an aromatherapy session

 Who doesn’t love a good joke?
 The more you laugh, the more endorphins you release.
-Laughing acts a little like vigorous exercise, contracting your abdominals and triggering those endorphins to flow.
+Laughing acts a little like vigorous exercise, contracting your abdominals and triggering those endorphins.
 So find humor in your every day.
-Hang out with your funniest friends, watch more cat videos on YouTube, chill out to your favorite comedy, or even attend a comedy show.
+Hang out with your funniest friends, watch more videos on YouTube, chill out to your favorite comedy, or even attend a comedy show.

 4. Add in adaptogens

-Can you fix a chemical imbalance without medication?
-Natural herb and plant medicines, called adaptogens, have been used for centuries but are finally getting their turn in the spotlight in the mainstream wellness world.
-Certain adaptogens are used to target specific areas of your health that need a boost, and brain health is no exception.
-Mucuna pruriens contains the dopamine precursor L-DOPA, which is able to increase (6) dopamine through crossing the blood-brain barrier.
-In addition, rhodiola also helps support dopamine by keeping your levels stabilized.
+Adaptogens have been used for centuries but are finally getting their turn in the spotlight in the mainstream wellness world.
+Mucuna pruriens is one of my favorites for brain health as it contains the dopamine precursor L-DOPA, which is able to increase (4) dopamine through crossing the blood-brain barrier.
+Rhodiola is another adaptogen that also supports dopamine by keeping your levels stabilized.
 Keep these on hand and add to your morning smoothie to start your day off on a high note.

 6. Hit the snooze button